 by Alison Powers, ALP Cycles Coaching

-In February ALP Coach, Alison Powers, announced that she had signed up for a bike race-Steamboat Gravel (SBT GRVL), a 141-mile race with 100 miles on dirt/gravel roads.
+In February ALP Coach, Alison Powers, announced that she had signed up for Steamboat Gravel (SBT GRVL), a 141-mile race with 100 miles on dirt/gravel roads.
 With race day approaching, she’s been blogging every day leading up to the race.
 She blogs about the specifics of her training, her preparation, headspace, etc. All the things that lead up to race day that not everyone gets to see or understand.

 0 days to go-Sunday August 18th

 Since I didn’t post about Friday or Saturday, I’ll start there.
 Friday was a day off the bike.
 I packed, I worked, and I got ready to leave early Saturday morning.
 I do remember rolling and stretching in the evening.

 Saturday - was drive to Steamboat and pre-ride 2 sections of the course.
 This was very valuable.
 It required a little extra effort and logistics with driving and routes, but it was worth it to see some of the harder gravel sections.
 I was then lucky enough to be part of the “Pro Panel” question and answer forum.
 My good friend Daphne came with me and we enjoyed a very relaxing late afternoon of bike cleaning, cheese/cracker, and wine happy hour fun, dinner, and finally #vanlife bedtime.